 The Bethpage Water District provides treatment at all of its wells to improve the quality of the water pumped prior to distribution to the consumer.
 The pH of the pumped water is adjusted upward to reduce the corrosive action between the water and water mains and in-house plumbing by the addition of sodium hydroxide.
 An air stripping tower at Plant No. 6 is utilized to treat potable water from Well Nos.
-6-1 and 6-2 for the removal of volatile organic compounds.
+6-1 and 6-2 for the removal of volatile organic compounds (VOCs).
 Similar treatment facilities are also utilized at Plant No. 4 for Well Nos.
 4-1 and 4-2 and at Plant No. 5 for Well No. 5-1.
-In addition to the air stripping facilities, Granular Activated Carbon (GAC) filters are used at Plant 1 (Wells 7a & 8A), Plant 4 (Wells 4-1 & 4-2) and Plant 6 (Wells 6-1 & 6-2) for the removal of volatile organic compounds.
-The District has installed a Nitrate Removal Plant at Plant 1 for the removal of Nitrate and maintains a resin filter at Plant BGD for the removal of Perchlorate.
+In addition to the air stripping facilities, Granular Activated Carbon (GAC) filters are used at Plant 1 (Wells 7a & 8A) for primary VOC removal and, Plant 4 (Wells 4-1 & 4-2) and Plant 6 (Wells 6-1 & 6-2) for secondary polishing after air stripping.
+The District also utilizes ion exchange at Plant No. 1 for the removal of nitrate and at Plant BGD for the removal of perchlorate.